Azure-Samples/DoubleKeyEncryptionService/README.md

 ## Setup

-- In Visual Studio Code extensions install C# and nuget package manager
+- In Visual Studio Code extensions install C# and NuGet package manager

 ## Running the sample